nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/automation/use-of-mvel-in-automation-chains.md

 {{/callout}}

 {{#> callout type='info' }}

-Also note that we listed here the main accessors. `Documne` is a `DocumentWrapper`and you can also [check the code](https://github.com/nuxeo-archives/nuxeo-features/blob/master/nuxeo-automation/nuxeo-automation-core/src/main/java/org/nuxeo/ecm/automation/core/scripting/DocumentWrapper.java) to see all the available accessors.
-For exemple, you also can `hasFacet(String facet)`, `hasSchema(String schemaName)`...
-Make sure to select the branch corresponding to the version of Nuxeo you are using.
+Also note that we listed here the main accessors. `Document` is a `DocumentWrapper` and you can also [check the code](https://github.com/nuxeo-archives/nuxeo-features/blob/master/nuxeo-automation/nuxeo-automation-core/src/main/java/org/nuxeo/ecm/automation/core/scripting/DocumentWrapper.java) to see all the available accessors.</br>
+For example, you can also use `hasFacet(String facet)`, `hasSchema(String schemaName)`, etc. Make sure to select the branch corresponding to the version of Nuxeo you are using.
 {{/callout}}

 ## {{> anchor 'date-wrapper'}}Date Wrapper

 The Date wrapper is useful to update documents' date properties and to build time-relative NXQL queries.

-*   `CurrentDate.date`: returns the date.
+- `CurrentDate.date`: returns the date.
 It is the method to use to update a document date field, like `dc:valid`, or whatever custom date field.

 Some other methods are provided to display the current date as a string:

-*   `CurrentDate.format("_java formatting expression_` `")`: returns the current date in the specified format;
+- `CurrentDate.format("_java formatting expression_` `")`: returns the current date in the specified format;

-*   `CurrentDate.time`: returns the date in milliseconds;
+- `CurrentDate.time`: returns the date in milliseconds;

-*   `CurrentDate.day`: returns the day of the current time;
+- `CurrentDate.day`: returns the day of the current time;

-*   `CurrentDate.month`: returns the month of the current time;
+- `CurrentDate.month`: returns the month of the current time;

-*   `CurrentDate.year`: returns the year of the current time;
+- `CurrentDate.year`: returns the year of the current time;

-*   `CurrentDate.hour`: returns the hour of the current time;
+- `CurrentDate.hour`: returns the hour of the current time;

-*   `CurrentDate.minut`: returns the minutes of the current time;
+- `CurrentDate.minut`: returns the minutes of the current time;

-*   `CurrentDate.second`: returns the seconds of the current time;
+- `CurrentDate.second`: returns the seconds of the current time;

-*   `CurrentDate.week`: returns the week of the current time.
+- `CurrentDate.week`: returns the week of the current time.

 Some others can be used when building an NXQL query to express dates relatively to the current date:

-*   `CurrentDate.days(-3)`: returns the current date minus three days;
+- `CurrentDate.days(-3)`: returns the current date minus three days;

-*   `CurrentDate.years(10)`: returns the current date plus ten years;
+- `CurrentDate.years(10)`: returns the current date plus ten years;

-*   `CurrentDate.months(-5).weeks(2).seconds(23)`: returns the current date minus five months plus two weeks and 23 seconds;
+- `CurrentDate.months(-5).weeks(2).seconds(23)`: returns the current date minus five months plus two weeks and 23 seconds;

 *   ...